offsoc/onionplan/docs/1 - Proposals/Usability/Certification.md

 standardizing the way [Certificate Authorities][] can issue certificates for .onion addresses and supports wildcards.

-A few commercial providers already provide this service[^existing-certifiers].
+Only a few commercial providers currently provide this service[^existing-certifiers].

 [^existing-certifiers]: As of January 2023, there are only two CAs issuing
                         certificates for .onion domains: